DizzyMelo/FlipgridMobile/README.md

-# flipgrid_mobile
+# Flip Grid Mobile

-A new Flutter project.
+This project uses the Flutter framework.
 ## Getting Started

 This project is a starting point for a Flutter application.
+It contains two screens: Sign Up and Confirmation

 A few resources to get you started if this is your first Flutter project: